 - In case of confusion directives, Google errs on the safe sides and assumes sections should be restricted rather than unrestricted.

-Before visiting any page on a website, search engines will first try to fetch the robots.txt file to see if there are any instructions for crawling the website.
-We call these instructions ‘directives’.
+Search engines regularly check a website's robots.txt file to see if there are any instructions for crawling the website.
+We call these instructions directives.

 If there's no robots.txt file present or if there are no applicable directives, search engines will crawl the entire website.

 Although all major search engines respect the robots.txt file, search engines may choose to ignore (parts of) your robots.txt file.
-It’s important to remember the robots.txt file is a set of optional directives to search engines rather than a mandate.
+While directives in the robots.txt file are a strong signal to search engines, it's important to remember the robots.txt file is a set of optional directives to search engines rather than a mandate.

-Although they are not commonly used, sometimes the robots.txt file is referred to as the robots exclusion standard, or the robots exclusion protocol.
+The robots.txt file is the implementation of the robots exclusion standard, or also called the robots exclusion protocol.

-The robots.txt file plays an essential role from a search engine optimization (SEO) point of view.
+The robots.txt plays an essential role from a SEO point of view.
 It tells search engines how they can best crawl your website.